Millitarychest/GitScroll/in/test.md

 > Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.
 Suspendisse
 > id sem consectetuer libero luctus adipiscing.

-Markdown allows you to be lazy and only put the `>` before the first line of a hard-wrapped paragraph:

-> This is a blockquote with two paragraphs.
-Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
-Aliquam hendrerit mi posuere lectus.
-Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.

-> Donec sit amet nisl.
-Aliquam semper ipsum sit amet velit.
-Suspendisse id sem consectetuer libero luctus adipiscing.

 Blockquotes can be nested (i.e. a blockquote-in-a-blockquote) by adding additional levels of `>`: